msmsd778/Deep-RL-for-Portfolio-Allocation/README.md

 ---

-> **New to finance or RL?** Read `GUIDE.md` first.
-It explains every concept in
-> this project from zero — portfolios, Sharpe ratios, MDPs, DQN, PPO — with
-> worked numeric examples, plus a section on how to read your own results.

 ## 1. What this project is, in one paragraph

 Portfolio allocation is a sequential decision problem under uncertainty: every